The following is a list of commonly asked questions. Please review these questions first before calling the education office.

 How many adult leaders should we bring with our group?

 We request that our groups arrive with a ratio of 1 adult to every 10 students.
-For groups of elementary-aged children (K – 4), we recommend a higher ratio of 1 adult to every 7 students.
+For groups of children (K – 4), we recommend a higher ratio of 1 adult to every 7 students.

 Do you have a cafeteria?